How to Get Rid of Purgeable Storage on Mac

 Wrap Up

 Above are the 4 ways that you can clear purgeable space on Mac.
 Rebooting your Mac or using Mac recommendations are reliable and easy but may not go deep enough.
 The Terminal method is a little complicated if you know nothing about command lines.
-If your free space on Mac is not enough after trying first two ways, you can choose to get rid of purgeable storage with Macube Cleaner, which is also simple and more effective.
+If your free space on Mac is not enough after trying the first two ways, you can choose to get rid of purgeable storage with Macube Cleaner, which is also simple and more effective.

 Free Download Free Download